EthanCai/programming-learning-notes/projects-part-3.md

 - [TokuMX](http://www.tokutek.com/): High-Performance MongoDB
 - [Go: Influxdb](https://github.com/influxdata/influxdb): Scalable datastore for metrics, events, and real-time analytics
     - [influxdata](https://influxdata.com/): the platform for collecting/storing/visualizing/managing time-series data
-- [Go: Prometheus](https://github.com/prometheus/prometheus): Prometheus is a systems and service monitoring system.
-It collects metrics from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is observed to be true.
 - [RavenDB](http://ravendb.net/): A linq enabled document database for .NET
 - [EventStore](https://github.com/EventStore/EventStore): The open-source, functional database with Complex Event Processing in JavaScript.
 - [LevelDB](https://github.com/google/leveldb): LevelDB is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.